Home Lawn Watering Guide

 The following lawn-care tips will help reduce the need for irrigation and increase the chance of surviving summer drought.

 - Avoid the temptation to irrigate in spring just to get grass growing.
 Allow it to green up naturally.
 Mow frequently and avoid scalping.
-Do not begin to irrigate until dry conditions of early summer cause obvious turf wilt that lasts for more than one day.
+Do not begin to irrigate until dry conditions of early summer cause obvious turfgrass wilt that lasts for more than one day.

-- If in the spring the soil is allowed to dry slightly and the grass to wilt some, a deeper and more-hardy root system will develop.
+- If the soil is allowed to dry slightly in the spring and the grass to wilt some, a deeper and more-hardy root system will develop.
 Such a root system will be necessary to reduce the need for summer irrigation and to survive drought conditions or city water restrictions.

 - Apply nitrogen fertilizer to cool-season grasses (Kentucky bluegrass, tall fescue and perennial ryegrass) primarily in the fall.

 - Some nitrogen may be applied in the spring if the lawn is sparse and bare soil is visible.
 Avoid summer application of nitrogen.
-Nitrogen fertilizer applied in the spring and summer causes additional leaf growth, which uses stored plant energy that normally would be used to produce roots needed for water uptake during summer.
+Nitrogen fertilizer applied in the spring and summer causes excessive leaf growth, which uses stored plant energy that normally would be used to produce roots needed for water uptake during summer.

 - Test the soil to ensure an adequate amount of phosphorus and potassium.
 Additional applications of potassium — one pound of K2O per 1,000 square feet — in April and again in May or June will improve summer lawn performance.